-1. Have an omnichannel presence
+1. Have an omnichannel CX presence

 There is a popular concern about brick and mortar stores' slow death due to the rise of online shopping.
 However, recent studies have shown that this isn't the case for Millennials and Gen Z consumers.
-Physical stores still remain a prominent channel for purchases, although consumers' preferences have gravitated towards an omnichannel presence.
+Physical stores still remain a prominent channel for purchases, although consumer preferences have gravitated towards an omnichannel experience.
 This means that Millennials and Gen Z are more likely to engage with a brand across multiple channels before purchasing.
 Whether it is browsing your website to check availability of a product or service or visiting your social media to read reviews and seek support, customers are now taking a more active approach before making a purchase.

-To win these shoppers' loyalty, you must do more than just having an omnichannel approach.
+But it's more than just having an omnichannel approach.
 A study by IBM showed that Gen Z spends 43% time online connecting with other people, which implies that building connections is an important factor to keep in mind.
 By offering seamless integration and consistent messages across digital and physical channels, you can build long-term relationships with customers.

-2. Offer personalized interactions
+2. Offer personalized customer experiences

-To increase personalized interactions, you can leverage solutions that allow you to collect customer data across channels.
+To increase personalized interactions, you can leverage customer experience solutions that allow you to collect customer data across channels.
 Then, implement tactics like machine learning and predictive analysis to predict customers’ future behavior, or use this data to identify your customers' needs and wants to deliver a more personalized experience.
 Keep in mind that while 75% of Gen Z and Millennials are willing to share personal information with a brand in exchange for a more personalized experience, it does not mean that privacy does not matter to them.
-It is important that you also consider strategies to protect customer privacy in order to foster trust and transparency..
+It is important that you also consider strategies to protect customer privacy in order to foster trust and transparency.

-3. Provide experiences over transactions
+3. Provide customer experiences over transactions

 Millennials are said to favor experiences over possessions, and this also carries on to Gen Z. 78% of Millennials would rather spend money on an experience or event over buying a physical product.
-This means that businesses must focus on more than just immediate sales and customer acquisition but rather dive deep into the consumer experience to increase customer loyalty.
+This means that businesses must focus on more than just immediate sales and customer acquisition but rather dive deep into the customer experience to increase customer loyalty.
 With the rise of global connectivity, Millennials and Gen Z consumers are accustomed to speed, efficiency, accessibility, and community.
 Therefore, it is important to consider if your business is offering experiences that deliver these benefits and solve customer pains at every touchpoint.

 Businesses have long realized the gains that can be made through targeting and engaging with Millennial consumers.
 Now, success lies in thinking ahead and catering to your most loyal consumers of the future, Millennials and Gen Z.